MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

     - [https://www.qr-code-generator.com/](https://www.qr-code-generator.com/)

     - [https://www.the-qrcode-generator.com/](https://www.the-qrcode-generator.com/)

     > [!NOTE]
     > When you use any third-party QR code generator, the QR code generator receives access to the string of your guides link.

-3. Copy the link from step 1, paste it into the QR code.
+3. Copy the link from step 1 and paste it into the QR code.

 4. Download the QR code.